 View original post 1,522 more words

 Since the 2020 election season has started, I've got a trivia question for you: Who was President of the United States when all Native Americans were given the right to vote?
 A.) Dwight D. Eisenhower B.) Theodore Roosevelt C.) Richard M. Nixon D.) Calvin Coolidge No peeking now—just give it your best shot!
-C’mon, you … Continue reading Tuesday Trivia: Native Americans & the Right to Vote
+C’mon, you … Continue reading Native American Trivia: The Right to Vote